25.3 Raw Pointers: *const T and *mut T

 let diff = third_elem_ptr.offset_from(start_ptr);

-// Creating a pointer outside the bounds is possible but dereferencing it is UB.
+// Creating a pointer outside the bounds is possible with these methods.

 // println!("{}", *invalid_ptr); // Undefined Behavior!